svaaps/ReplRoot/README.md

 # Important
-## Remove the # from line 2 on ./ReplRoot/main.sh for the webserver to open and for the REPL to r
+## Remove the # from line 2 on ./ReplRoot/main.sh for the webserver to open and for the REPL to